A Moreau Envelope Approach for LQR Meta-Policy Estimation: Convergence analysis

 \section{Convergence analysis}

 This section formally states the associated assumptions and auxiliary results for the convergence analysis for Algorithm~\ref{algo:dis_com}.
+Due to space considerations, the proofs have been moved to~\cite{AA-MTT-CAU:24}.
+We show in our main result Theorem~\ref{thm:convergence} that, after a threshold number of iterations, the algorithm converges to a neighbourhood of a first-order stationary point of the Moreau regularized cost $\mcost{\cdot}$.
+This neighbourhood is determined by the number of iterations, the regularizer, the system and cost matrices, and an error incurred in the inner loop calculations.
 The policy gradient method we use as a baseline for designing our algorithm finds the gradient at the current iterate of the feedback policy by simulating the system under that policy from random initial states.
 The assumption presented below ensures that all the states are visited with a non-zero probability while exploring. \begin{assumption} \longthmtitle{Persistence of excitation-like} Let $\dv{\inode}{0}$ be the initial state of realization $i\in\mathcal{V}$, then $ \mathbb{E}_{\dv{\inode}{0}\sim \mathcal{D}_i} \left[ \dv{\inode}{0}{\dv{\inode}{0}}^{\top} \right] $ is full rank. \end{assumption}

 The above assumption is well-known and standard in the control literature~\cite{MF-RG-SK-MM:18, BG-PME-TS:20}.
 The system should be stable at the initial guess for any policy gradient algorithm to work.
 The assumption below ensures that none of the system's available realizations become unstable when we initialize the algorithm using a random initial gain.
-Such instability will cause the gradient to be unavailable at those realizations. \begin{assumption} \longthmtitle{Bound on initial cost} Let $\gain{0}\in \cap \stable{\inode}$ be the policy used to initialize Algorithm~\ref{algo:dis_com}, then $C(\gain{0})<\infty$. \end{assumption}
+Such instability will cause the gradient to be unavailable at those realizations. \begin{assumption} \longthmtitle{Bound on initial cost} Let the set $\stable{} := \cap \stable{\inode}$ be non-empty and $\gain{0}\in \stable{}$ be the policy used to initialize Algorithm~\ref{algo:dis_com}, then $C(\gain{0})<\infty$. \end{assumption}

 The following assumption ensures that the systems generated using the available uncertainty realizations are sufficiently close to each other.
-The bound assumed below is critical for the analysis that follows. \begin{assumption} \longthmtitle{Bounded heterogeneity} There exists a constant $\bgrad>0$ such that,
+The bound assumed below is critical for the analysis that follows. \begin{assumption} \longthmtitle{Bounded heterogeneity} For all $\mgain{}\in \stable{}$ such that $\kcost{}{\mgain{}}<\infty$, there exists a constant $\bgrad>0$ satisfying,